sendgrid/sendgrid-csharp/README.md

 PM> Install-Package SendGrid
 ```

 Once you have the SendGrid libraries properly referenced in your project, you can include calls to them in your code.
-For a sample implementation, check the **Examples** folder of this repository.
+For a sample implementation, check the [Example](https://github.com/sendgrid/sendgrid-csharp/tree/master/SendGrid/Example) folder.

 In order to send a simple HTML email using the SendGrid SMTP API, use this code sample: